Why Is Pickleball Named Pickleball?

 The pickleball community eventually realized the need for a governing body to promote and regulate the game.
 In 1984, the United States of America Pickleball Association (USAPA) was founded.
 The USAPA worked to establish standardized rules, organize tournaments, and provide resources for players of all levels.
 This marked a significant milestone in the growth and professionalization of pickleball.

-You may also like: Is 70 Too Old To Play Pickleball?
+You may also like: Is Pickleball An Olympic Sport?

 Growth of the Association